-One thing I loved about this geyser area, was the different colors in the pools, ranging from aqua to deepest reds!
+One thing I loved about this Norris Geyser Basin area, was the different colors in the pools, ranging from aqua to deepest reds!

-This one was called Green Dragon’s Spring.
-It’s bright, pretty colors reminded me of a Disney movie – but for real!
+This geyser is called Green Dragon’s Spring.
+It has bright, pretty colors that reminded me of a Disney movie with a dragon’s cave – but for real!

 I hope you enjoyed this ‘off the beaten path’ geyser tour.
 And we’ll see you soon for another one in Yellowstone!
 We do have several more adventures coming from the Yellowstone area.